 Lutherans are Christians who accept the teachings of Martin Luther (1483 – 1546).
 Luther was a German theologian who realized that there were significant differences between what he read in the Bible and the practices of the Roman Catholic church at that time.
-On October 31, 1517, he posted a challenge on the door of Wittenberg University, titled “95 Theses” (to debate 95 theological issues).
+On October 31, 1517, he posted 95 theses (or challenges for debate) on the door of the castle church in Wittenberg.
 His hope was that the church would reform its practice and preaching to be more consistent with the Word of God as contained in the Bible.

 What started as an academic debate escalated into a distinct separation between the Roman Catholic church of the time and those who accepted Luther’s suggested reforms.
 “Lutheran” became the name of the group that agreed with Luther’s convictions.

 Today, nearly five centuries later, Lutherans still celebrate the Reformation on October 31 and still hold to the basic principles of Luther’s theological teachings, such as Grace alone, faith alone, Scripture alone.
 These comprise the very essence of Lutheranism:

 Over the years, different Lutheran church bodies have been established and organized to meet the needs of Lutherans in communities and nations all over the world.
 The Evangelical Lutheran Church in America is the largest Lutheran group in North America, founded in 1988 when three North American Lutheran church bodies united: The American Lutheran Church, the Association of Evangelical Lutheran Churches and the Lutheran Church in America.
 For more information on the ELCA, click here.

 Lutherans are part of a reforming movement within the whole Christian church; as a part of practicing their faith, the Evangelical Lutheran Church in America and its predecessors have engaged in ecumenical dialogue with other church bodies for decades.
 In fact, the ELCA has entered into cooperative “full communion” agreements (sharing common convictions about theology, mission and worship) with several other Protestant denominations, including: the Moravian Church, the Episcopal Church, the Presbyterian Church (U.S.A), the Reformed Church in America, the United Church of Christ, and the United Methodist Church.